 SRC Program Questions

-We have many opportunities to participate in the SRC Program depending on your age and specific interests.
-Learn more by exploring the Participate section on the website.
-We do not currently have any paid job opportunities.
+We have opportunities to participate in SRC Programs depending on your age and interests–you can learn more by exploring the Participate section on the website.
+We are not currently hiring for any staff positions, and we are not able to take volunteers from outside the University of Miami at this time.

 Quick Links